-- (a) The formal dispute resolution process that is to be followed is outlined in the WorkCover Evaluation Practice Manual, which can be found at www.workcover.com. - (b) The self-insured employer will be provided with the written findings of the evaluation at least 50 calendar days before the Board or its delegate is due to consider the employer's renewal or application for self-insured registration. - (c) The self-insured employer will be given an opportunity to respond to the provisional findings and to address any issues raised directly with the responsible WorkCover officer/evaluator within 30 calendar days of receiving the notice. - (d) Should outstanding areas of dispute remain the self-insured employer must write to the Director, Self-insured of WorkCover, within the 30 calendar days of receiving the written provisional findings.
-The selfinsured employer must ensure that it specifies the area(s) of disagreement and provides evidence supporting its position. - (e) WorkCover will review the evaluation findings and the self-insured employer's submission.
-If appropriate, WorkCover will organise for conciliation to take place between the parties. - (f) Should WorkCover's conciliation result in a change to the assessment of the application of the relevant criteria then the findings shall be altered accordingly. - (g) If the matter is not resolved, the self-insured employer or employer may request that WorkCover appoint a different and (if possible) more senior evaluator/officer to undertake a peer review to consider the self-insured employer's or employer's response to the initial findings or any action taken by the self-insured employer or employer to address issues raised by the findings and make a final assessment for consideration by the Board or its delegate.
+- (a) The self-insured employer will be provided with the written findings of the evaluation at least 50 calendar days before the Board or its delegate is due to consider the employer's renewal, or review period or application for self-insured registration. - (b) The self-insured employer will be given an opportunity to respond to the findings and to address any issues raised directly with the responsible WorkCover officer/evaluator within 30 calendar days on receiving the written findings. - (c) Should outstanding areas of dispute remain the self-insured employer must write to the Director, Self-insured of WorkCover, within the 30 calendar days of receiving the written provisional findings.
+The selfinsured employer must ensure that it specifies the area(s) of disagreement and provides evidence supporting its position. - (d) WorkCover will review the evaluation findings and the self-insured employer's submission.
+If appropriate, WorkCover will organise for conciliation to take place between the parties. - (e) Should WorkCover's conciliation result in a change to the assessment of the application of the relevant criteria then the findings shall be altered accordingly. - (f) If the matter is not resolved, the self-insured employer or employer may request that WorkCover appoint a different and (if possible) more senior evaluator/officer to undertake a peer review to consider the self-insured employer's or employer's response to the initial findings or any action taken by the self-insured employer or employer to address issues raised by the findings and make a final assessment for consideration by the Board or its delegate.

-(h) The self-insured employer or employer will be provided with the final assessment and recommendation to the Board or its delegate when making a decision on that self-insured employer's renewal or employer's application for self-insured registration.
+(g) The self-insured employer or employer will be provided with the final assessment and recommendation to the Board or its delegate when making a decision on that self-insured employer's renewal or employer's application for self-insured registration.

-Reduction, revocation and appeals
+5. Reduction, revocation and appeals